pangeo-data/education-material/learningtracks/README.md

 - Message this in all that ensues: The central idea of pangeo education is *anti - magic spell thinking*.
 Rather: Make the time to learn to debug.
 Magic spells inevitably don't work at some point.
 - We really need a vis heirarchy...
   - and a one-stop shop of matplotlib detailed examples if it survives the cut
+- Yuvi is organizing a *matrix* of facets and levels of JupyterHub structure -- separate document -- that would inform what we are doing here for the *Builder* role and maybe the *Data Publisher* role.

 # Learning Tracks